There are many luaus in Maui all with unique differences. Some are best for families others are more romantic for couples.

 Westin Maui Resort, West Maui

-At Kaanapali Beach, the Wailele Luau serves a four course meal family-style.
+At Kaanapali Beach, the Wailele Luau serves a four-course meal family-style.
 Enjoy an open bar, cultural arts, and interactive stations for guest to participate in.
-Watch professional fire knife dancers perform Fiji and Maori performances along with dances and songs from Hawaii, Tahiti, New Zealand and Samoa.
+Watch professional fire knife dancers perform Fiji and Maori performances along with dances and songs from Hawaii, Tahiti, New Zealand, and Samoa.
 You’ll also bare witness to the exciting torch lighting ceremony.
-Call (808) 892-3177 for the guaranteed best rate for Wailele Luau tickets.
+We haven’t been to this luau yet, but we’ll check it out soon and update this page with photos and more.

-All of the luaus above can change at anytime.
-As far as we know, the above info is accurate as of July 8th, 2016.
+All of the luaus above can change at any time.
+As far as we know, the above info is accurate as of March 20th, 2022.

 • Exotic Feast